Stoa-Medical/Portico/server/examples/README.md

 # Portico SQL Examples

 This directory contains example SQL scripts for interacting with the Portico database.
+Some "dummy data" is provided in `seed.sql` to get started and give an idea of what's possible.

 ## Running the Hacker News Scraper Test